Hundreds of flights canceled in Alaska Airlines IT outage

 Alaska Airlines said it “took action to harden our systems” after the July outage, but the new IT failure “underscores the work that remains to be done to ensure system stability.”

-The carrier apologized and took responsibility for the inconvenience this outage caused passengers.
+The carrier apologized and took responsibility for the inconvenience caused by the outage to passengers.

 “We are deeply sorry for the disruptions this event has caused for so many of our valued guests,” Alaska Airlines said.
 “We know our guests put their trust in us when they choose to fly with Alaska, and this level of performance is not acceptable.”